 After watching a great session from the British Council “Teaching for Success” conference presented by my good friend and former colleague Jo Budden, Helping learners survive – and thrive – in the digital world, it got me thinking about how I help my students to survive and thrive in this digital world.
 At my school, ICT resources are quite limited.
-There is one computer room with, at best, a slow internet connection and a laptop and projector in each classroom, with dubious internet connection.
 There are no formal ICT classes and mobile devices are banned!
 Faced with this situation and a determination to ensure my students leave school capable digital citizens, I needed a solution.
 The solution was a wiki…

 For anyone who isn’t sure what a wiki is, according to the most famous wiki around, Wikipedia, it is “a website that provides collaborative modification of its content and structure directly from the web browser” In simple terms, a website which anyone who has permission, can edit and add content to.
-There are lots of software packages you can use to get your wiki up and running.
-After careful consideration I opted for Wikispaces Classroom by TES as it is simple to use and offers different levels of privacy.
+There are lots of platforms you can use to get your wiki up and running.
+After careful consideration I opted for Wikispaces Classroom by TES (now defunct) as it was simple to use and offered different levels of privacy.
 I chose to allow everyone to see our wiki but only members (my students) to edit.

 What are the benefits of using a wiki for students?

 One of the most important benefits of using a wiki is that students are actively involved in the construction of their own knowledge and learning.
 They are no longer passive learners.